Emma Beanland of Catapult Sports demonstrating how technology is enhancing the world of sports.

 The day’s programming began with a sobering statistic from a keynote address by Alesia Tringale, a director of software engineering and a distinguished engineer at Dell-EMC, where she leads a high-performance global software team.
 “Less than 20 percent of women are in technology, yet we’re half of the workforce,” she said before detailing her journey through biases and barriers aided by what she called “blind ambition and sheer tenacity.”
 She gave advice for navigating obstacles in male-dominated workplaces as well as internalized obstacles such as imposter syndrome.
 Tringale also made clear the urgency of having more women in the room as technologies are being developed.
 “We stand on the brink of a technological revolution that will fundamentally alter the way we live, work, and relate to one another,” she said.
 “If we’re not at the table to make the decisions for the future of technology and artificial intelligence, we will be on the sidelines being the recipients.”
 She extended the call more broadly too: “We all must take control of technology,” Tringale said, “not just women but other folks who are also underrepresented in technology.
 A diverse team is more creative and innovative.”

 Three workshop sessions followed before the conference concluded with a social and networking event.
 Small group sizes facilitated close and personal interactions between the speakers and attendees, and topics ranged from an introduction to sports science management to hands-on experiences with Deep Learning and the Internet of Things, with presenters from companies such as Raytheon, Mathworks, Draper, Dell EMC, Catapult Sports, and Salary.com.
 Kendall Tucker ’10 shared her experiences building her company Polis, whose data and software support door-to-door business outreach and political canvassing.
-Barbara Wixom P’20 ’22, a principle research scientist at MIT, moderated a panel of college women in technology.
 Ben Stumpf ’88, head of the CA Computer Science Department, organized a hackathon.
-And Shreya Patel ’21 gave an introductory course in blogging.
+Shreya Patel ’21 gave an introductory course in blogging.
+And Barbara Wixom P’20 ’22, a principal research scientist at MIT, moderated a panel of college women in technology, which included Iris Oliver ’15, who as a student at Tufts University organized a Women in Tech conference there — Oliver provided the inspiration for CA’s own conference, as well as consulting and guidance along the way.

 “If we’re not at the table to make the decisions for the future of technology and artificial intelligence, we will be on the sidelines being the recipients.”